noob4ik/tutorials/dice-game/README.md

 <br><br><br>
 </div>

-Click `Apps`, find an App with your `appId` in the list, and click it.
+Click `Apps` and then find and click on the application with your `appId`:

 <div style="text-align:center">
 <kbd>